mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 ### **Step4: Build the docker image and push to ECR **

-update the region and ECR URI in the below command.
+update the ECR URI with the account_id in the below command.

-ensure the current directory in ...code/partner-meanstack-atlas-fargate
+ensure the current directory is ...code/partner-meanstack-atlas-fargate

 		aws ecr get-login-password --region us-east-1| docker login --username AWS --password-stdin <account_id>.dkr.ecr.us-east-1.amazonaws.com